What are PFas?

-PFAS are a group of man-made chemicals that have been manufactured and used in a variety of industries since the 1940s.
-Some of the more common commercial applications have been for products like Teflon, stain & water–resistant materials, paints, polishes, fire fighting foams (a major source of ground water pollution near airports, military bases and fire fighting training centers).
+PFAS (Per and Polyfluroalkyl substances) are a group of man-made chemicals that have been manufactured and used in a variety of industries since the 1940s.
+Some of the more common commercial applications have been for products like Teflon, stain & water–resistant materials, paints, polishes and fire fighting foams (a major source of ground water pollution near airports, military bases and fire fighting training centers).
 These chemicals are being detected at dangerous levels in drinking water supplies around the country.
 (For removal methods, see the lower section of this page).

 HEALTH AFFECTS OF PFAS